Returning to Shannon's Original Meaning: Extending Shannon theory to non-ergodic channels?

 \section{Extending Shannon theory to non-ergodic channels?}

-As we discussed in the above section, Shanon's theory is a theory about ergodic channels.
+As we discussed in the above section, Shanon capacity is a theory about ergodic channels.
 Can we extend it to non-ergodic channels?
-That's what Verd$\acute{\textrm{u}}$ and Han have done in \cite{335960}.
-I'll just copy their definition of channel capacity, as follows.
+That's what Verd$\acute{\textrm{u}}$ and Han have done in [4] in which they give an example as their motivation in the introduction section:

+"Consider a binary channel where the output codeword is equal to the transmitted codeword with probability l/2 and independent of the transmitted codeword with probability l/2.
+The capacity of this channel is equal to 0 because arbitrarily small error probability is unattainable.
+However the right-hand side of (2) is equal to l/2 bit/channel use."

+It has been proven by Shannon that $I(X;Y)$ is an achievable rate and the conclusion is universally valid in the above-mentioned Shannon sense, so l/2 bit/channel use is quite a normal rate for their example.
+Actually, their claim "The capacity of this channel is equal to 0 because arbitrarily small error probability is unattainable" is exactly the naive view about channel capacity before Shannon's work, throwing Shannon's coding away.
+Based on this observation, there must be something wrong in [4].
+Let's check it out.
+I just copy the definition of channel capacity in [4], as follows.